Rīgas Satiksme: Trams

 Trams have been in operation in Riga longer than any other mode of public transport, with the first horse-drawn trams entering service in 1882.
 In 1900, it was agreed that a number of electric tram lines would be built in the city, with the first electric trams starting operation in 1901.
 Tram construction continued until the outbreak of World War I. Operation of the tramways remained largely unchanged until 1918 and the emergence for the first time of Latvia as an independent nation, when a Belgian company took over.
 This period of private ownership was deemed a failure, and the city authorities regained control of the tram network in 1931.
 World War II devastated Riga's public transport system, and it was gradually rebuilt to its current level.

 In 2002, Rīgas Vagonbūves Rūpnīca signed an agreement with the Mayor of Riga which would see the company replace the trams in Riga once their period of operation ended in 2010.
 The new trams would have offered enhanced comfort and safety, as well as would be far quieter than the city's current fleet of elderly ČKD Tatra units.
 According to RVR, they would have featured bright and spacious interiors and would have been 20-30% more power-efficient than their predecessors.
 The new units were expected to be produced at a rate of 15-20 per year and would have resulted in a gradual phasing out of the Tatra tramcars.

 These plans were not fully exercised; instead, in 2008, Škoda built 20 three-section 15 T trams for Riga, the first of which entered service in spring 2010.
 An option for 4 four-section trams of the same model was taken and these entered service in 2012.
-A further 15 three-section trams and 5 four-section trams were ordered in 2016, the first of which was delivered in April 2018.
+A further 15 three-section trams and 5 four-section trams were ordered in 2016, the first of which was delivered in April 2018, all delivered with delays in 2021.
+In May 2025, after a break of approximately 40 years, the construction of the first new tram track began, extending tram line 7 by 2.2 km from the "Dole" shopping center to Višķu Street, and was completed in 2026.